developer-onizuka/NvidiaDockerOnWSL/README.md

 +-----------------------------------------------------------------------------+
 ```

-# 5-1. mount a directory from container
+# 5-1.
+Mount a directory from container
 ```
 $ sudo docker run -it --rm --gpus all -v /mnt/c/Temp:/mnt --name "ubuntu" ubuntu:20.04
 ```